Nasrin-Rahimi/DataStructure-and-Algorithm/Hash Table/hash-table-definition.md

 Let's assume that the bucket, which holds the maximum number of keys, has N keys.

 Typically, if N is constant and small, we can simply use an array to store keys in the same bucket.
 If N is variable or large, we might need to use height-balanced binary search tree instead.

+In JavaScript, hash tables are called objects.

+const lightBulbToHoursOfLight = {
+  'incandescent': 1200,
+  'compact fluorescent': 10000,
+  'LED': 50000,
+};

+What about JavaScript maps?
+Objects are way more common, but maps might be helpful if your keys aren't strings or you need to iterate over your data.
+One thing to know: maps aren't fully supported by all modern browsers yet.

+Hash maps are built on arrays

+Arrays are pretty similar to hash maps already.
+Arrays let you quickly look up the value for a given "key" . . . except the keys are called "indices," and we don't get to pick them—they're always sequential integers (0, 1, 2, 3, etc).

+Think of a hash map as a "hack" on top of an array to let us use flexible keys instead of being stuck with sequential integer "indices."

+All we need is a function to convert a key into an array index (an integer).
+That function is called a hashing function.

+keys ---->  hash function  ----> array of values

+To look up the value for a given key, we just run the key through our hashing function to get the index to go to in our underlying array to grab the value.

+How does that hashing function work?
+There are a few different approaches, and they can get pretty complicated.
+But here's a simple proof of concept:

+Grab the number value for each character and add those up.

+"l i e s" ==> 108 + 105 + 101 + 115 = 429

+The result is 429.
+But what if we only have 30 slots in our array?
+We'll use a common trick for forcing a number into a specific range: the modulus operator (%).
+Modding our sum by 30 ensures we get a whole number that's less than 30 (and at least 0):

+429 % 30 = 9

+When hash table operations cost O(n) time
+Hash collisions
+If all our keys caused hash collisions, we'd be at risk of having to walk through all of our values for a single lookup (in the example above, we'd have one big linked list).
+This is unlikely, but it could happen.
+That's the worst case.

+Dynamic array resizing
+Suppose we keep adding more items to our hash map.
+As the number of keys and values in our hash map exceeds the number of indices in the underlying array, hash collisions become inevitable.

+To mitigate this, we could expand our underlying array whenever things start to get crowded.
+That requires allocating a larger array and rehashing all of our existing keys to figure out their new position—O(n) time.

+Sets
+A set is like a hash map except it only stores keys, without values.

+Sets often come up when we're tracking groups of items—nodes we've visited in a graph, characters we've seen in a string, or colors used by neighboring nodes.
+Usually, we're interested in whether something is in a set or not.

+Sets are usually implemented very similarly to hash maps—using hashing to index into an array—but they don't have to worry about storing values alongside keys.

+lightBulbs = new Set(["incandescent", "compact fluorescent", "LED"]);

+lightBulbs.has("LED");  // true
+lightBulbs.has("halogen");  // false